-George Lucas’ Star Wars sage may have been inspired by ancient myths, World War II, and old samurai movies, but this space opera also contains insights about how bureaucracies operate.
+George Lucas’ Star Wars saga may have been inspired by ancient myths, World War II, and old samurai movies, but this space opera also contains insights about how bureaucracies operate.

 This December, Star Wars concluded the Skywalker saga, which gave me the perfect excuse to re-watch all 9 movies.
 What you might not have noticed, mixed in with the action and adventure, is an example of the inherent weaknesses in bureaucracies.
 Bureaucratic management reduces innovation and fosters groupthink, which prevents the adoption of new ideas and hampers the performance of the organization.

 In the much-maligned prequel trilogy, the Jedi, defenders of the Republic, are defeated and driven into hiding by the evil Sith.
 While the Jedi appeared much more powerful, by the prequels they had ossified into a bureaucracy, which helps explain their failures.

 First, let’s look at how bureaucracies function in our galaxy.
 Private firms are guided by profit and loss to make decisions, but organizations that do not operate in a market cannot rely on those signals.
 Lacking that performance metric, bureaucracies use other methods.

 Within bureaucracies, management limits the discretion of employees to ensure that their goals are reached.
 Procedure becomes codified and performance is measured by adherence to procedure.
 Employees are rewarded for complying with rules and carrying out the will of supervisors, “no matter how unreasonable or contrary to what is intended,” according to the economist Ludwig Von Mises.
 That’s why the DMV will not accept your birth certificate if there is an extra space in your name that doesn’t appear on your social security card.